 As luck would have it, it was not long after that I received an email from on of Urban Zen Integrative Therapy’s most trusted advisors, Dr. Mark Hyman, asking if I’d be interested in trying out the new 10 Day Detox Diet.
 Like most folks, I have started and failed to finish many diet plans in my day, but I was truly so depleted that I knew I needed to give myself over to a plan and a team that I trusted – I didn’t have the energy or the capacity to be creative, I needed to be told what to do.
 I had only one goal for the 10 days – to feel more aligned with vibrancy through the food choices I was making.
 I needed a reboot – a lifestyle makeover.

 This was definitely work.
 Breaking the habitual patterns I had created in my day-to-day life took attention and focus.
 The 10DDD itself is pretty straight-forward and, for me, preparation was the key to success.
 I had to make sure that the right foods were in the house, the wrong foods were removed and that my family knew I was on my own plan for the next 10 days.
 Each day of the Detox consisted of the following:Read More...

-|Written by: Urban Zen (view bio)||Wednesday, 22 May 2013|
+|Written by: Urban Zen (view bio)||Friday, 14 February 2014|

-Urban Zen Integrative Therapy Program Director
+BY VIRGINIA MACALI, Urban Zen Integrative Therapy Program Trainee

 The Urban Zen Foundation creates, connects and collaborates to raise awareness and inspire change in the areas of well-being, preserving cultures and empowering children in mind, body and spirit.
 Urban Zen designs forums, partners with existing organizations and brings together experts to define solutions and implement action.